damien-dupre/dcu-r-tutorials/slides/slide_01_04.md

 # Missing values

-One important feature of R that can make comparison tricky are missing values, or `NA`s (“not available”). `NA` represents an unknown value so missing values are “contagious”: almost any operation involving an unknown value will also be unknown.
+One important feature of R that can make comparison tricky is missing values, or `NA`s (“not available”). `NA` represents an unknown value so missing values are “contagious”: almost any operation involving an unknown value will also be unknown.

 ```r
 NA > 5